ejb98/wingstl/README.md

 # wingstl
-`wingstl` is a lightweight command-line tool for generating 3D-printable STL files of swept wings based on NACA 4-digit airfoils.
+`wingstl` is a lightweight command-line tool for generating 3D-printable STL files of swept wings using a specified airfoil.
 It allows you to quickly define wing geometry and export it directly for use in CAD, slicing software, or CFD preprocessing.

 ## Example Output